smafraim/DL_Fashion-items-recognition/README.md

 4. Run the evaluation script with the path to the data folder as an argument:

    ```
-   python evaluate_model.py /path/to/data_folder
+   python evaluate_model.py data
    ```

-   Replace `/path/to/data_folder` with the actual path to the folder containing the dataset for evaluation as in my case it's only `/data`
+   Replace `data` with the actual path to the folder of yours if you're executing that contains the dataset for evaluation as in my case the directory is only `data`

-5. The script will load the trained model, evaluate it on the provided dataset, and generate an `output.txt` file with the model's architecture summary, evaluation metrics, and additional insights.
+5. The script will load the trained model, evaluate it on the provided dataset, and generate an `output.txt` file with the model's architecture summary, evaluation metrics and other insights such as the classification report as well.

-6. You can analyze the results in the `output.txt` file.
+6. The results can be analyzed in the `output.txt` file.

 ### Additional Notes

-- The project uses the Fashion MNIST dataset, but you can adapt it for other image classification tasks.
+- The project uses the Fashion MNIST dataset, but you can adapt it for other image classification tasks like taking anything inside NITEX for maintaining the `Human-in-the-loop` strategy.

 - Feel free to explore and experiment with the model architecture and hyperparameters to improve performance.

-- You can deploy the saved model for making predictions in your own applications.
+- The saved model can be deployed for making predictions in a variety of applications.

 ## Contributors

 - Syed Md.
 Afraim
 -     syedmohammadafraim@gmail.com

 Feel free to reach out with any questions or feedback!